BudjakovDmitry/tech/operating_systems/linux/terminal/options_and_arguments.md

 # Options and Arguments

-Commands are often followed by one or more *options* that modify their behavior and, further, by one or more *arguments*.
+Commands are often followed by one or more *options* that modify their behavior and, further, by one or more *arguments* the items upon which command acts.
 So, most commands look kind of like this:

 ```
 command -options arguments